Bins and Collection

 How to present bins for collection

 Bins must be presented facing the kerb (wheels facing your house) by 6am on your collection day with the lid closed.
-Do not leave bins out overnight.
 For recycling week or for properties with multiple bins, the bins should be spaced around 50 centimetres apart.
 Group rubbish bins together and recycling bins together to assist waste collection vehicles to empty bins efficiently.
 Ensure that bins are not obstructed in any way on collection day.
 Obstructed bins will not be emptied.

 Your rubbish bin is for small, non-hazardous household waste, food waste or garden waste.